4bic/4bic.github.io/_posts/2018-06-06-intro-to-ml.md

 Mean Squared Error
 Root Mean Squared Error
 ```
-I am confident on how to interpret coefficients.
+In essence finding a correlation between elements is about interpreting relationships between coefficients.

-[Link to notebook] exercise on Linear_Regression
+[Link to notebook] with exercise on Linear_Regression

 So that was the Fifth week.. 🔏